-It is difficult to condense the greatness of a prolific designer like Morrison who has designed objects as varied as furniture, tableware, kitchen appliances, wrist watches, clocks, shoes, and even door knobs, into one article.
+It is difficult to condense the greatness of a prolific designer like Jasper Morrison who has designed objects as varied as furniture, tableware, kitchen appliances, wrist watches, clocks, shoes, and even door knobs, into one article.
 The world knows him as a product and industrial designer, but we know better.
-For us, he is no less than an artist who can infuse beauty and elegance into the most mundane of things.
+For us, he is an artist who can infuse beauty and elegance into the most mundane of things.

 Education & Early Career

 Born in London, England in 1959, Morrison received his early education at the iconic Bryanston School known for its liberal and artistic ideals.
 He graduated from the Kingston Polytechnic Design School with a Bachelor of Design degree in 1982 and went on to receive a Master’s degree in Design from the Royal College of Art, London, in 1985.

 Morrison also studied at the Berlin University of the Arts on a scholarship and in March 2007, was awarded an honorary doctorate in design from Kingston University.

 In 1986, he set up his office for design in London.
 His work put him in the spotlight early on when it was included in the Documenta 8 exhibition in Kassel, Germany, in 1987.
 The next year, he was invited to present his exhibits – “some new items for the house, part I” – at the DAAD Gallery in Berlin.